 Dinner ... and Beyond

 Phew—What a full day of adventure!
 Put the cherry on top of your terrific Teton Village experience with a hearty dinner at the kid-friendly Mangy Moose, or the equally family-esque and local favorite Teton Thai; it hasn’t been voted the "Best Thai Food Place" in the valley for nothing.
+If you're feeling like handmade pizza and/or other Italian dishes then Il Villagio Osteria is perfecto!

 Following dinner on Monday evenings at 7 p.m. from mid-July through mid-August, you can watch free, star-themed family films—“Movies on the Mountain”— in Walk Festival Hall, courtesy of the Grand Teton Music Festival.
 Movies include titles such as “Spaceballs,” “Back to the Future” and “Star Wars: The Force Awakens.”